uxuimercergroup/generator-evolution/README.md

 Now that the Evolution Tool Box generator is installed on your system, you can install the Evolution Tool Box into your current working directory.

 1. Using the cli, change directory (cd) to the directory where you will be working or your current working directory.
-2. Copy and paste this command into the cli: `yo evolution`
+2. Copy and paste this command into the cli: `yo @mercer/evolution`
 3. The Evolution Tool Box generator will run in the cli and prompt you with the following questions so that you can customize the Evolution Tool Box to your project.
 	- *What is your full name?*
 	- *What is the name of your project?*